 Kanazawa, a city on the Japan Sea coast, draws visitors looking for a taste of traditional Japan — but without the extreme crowds of Kyoto.
 Which makes sense: this once feudal stronghold has a renowned garden, some truly great museums, and authentic old-Japan streetscapes.
 Interest piqued?
 Here’s how to get from Tokyo to Kanazawa affordably and easily.

 The completion of the Hokuriku Shinkansen, which connects Tokyo and Kanazawa, in 2014 has made visiting easier than ever.
-It has also made Kanazawa a more popular destination, but it’s still, fortunately, not (yet?) overwhelmed with tourists.
+It has also made Kanazawa and the surrounding area a more popular destination, but it’s still, fortunately, not (yet?) overwhelmed with tourists.

 TransportComfortPriceTimeEmissionsBooking Links